Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 Payment and public liability insurance

 Artists and bands must identify all members of their act on the application and indicate if particular members are included in other acts that are also applying.
 This is to assist when developing the program schedule.
+The committee encourages you to keep us informed if scheduling conflicts arise after you submit your application.

 Artist Responsibilities